dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 ```
 ## Variables

 Now I'm gonna show you how to create a variable in Lua.
-This mod is Craftable Bandage, so I'm going to create a local variable called `bandageId` and set it to the id of the OAAB bandage.
+A variable holds some type of data which can be manipulated and referred to.
+This mod is Craftable Bandage, so we will create a local variable called `bandageId` and set it to the id of the OAAB bandages.

-Load OAAB_Data.esm in The Construction Set.
-The bandages are in the Alchemy tab.
-There are actually two bandage objects in OAAB, but I don't want to create two recipes for essentially the same object so I'm just gonna choose the second one.
+To find the id of the OAAB bandages, load `OAAB_Data.esm` in The Construction Set.
+The bandages are located under the "Alchemy" tab.
+There are actually two bandage objects in OAAB, but I don't want to create two recipes for essentially the same object so I'm just gonna choose the second one for crafting.

 ```lua
 local bandageId = "AB_alc_HealBandage02"
 ```

-In Lua, variables are global by default but you probably don't want that.
-We need to specify that it is a local variable.
+In Lua, variables are global by default but you probably don't want that most of the time.
+The `local` here specifies that this is a local variable, as opposed to a global variable.

 `bandageId` is the variable name.
 Different people use different naming conventions.
-I tend to use camelCase for everything, that is, no separator between words, first letter lowercased, and the first letter of all other words capitalized.
+I tend to use camelCase for everything.

 The equal symbol `=` is the assignment operator and we're assigning a string to `bandageId`.
 A string is a collection of characters like `AB_alc_HealBandage02` and it is enclosed in double or single quotation marks.

 One thing you'll notice is that you don't need to put a semicolon `;` at the end of each line in Lua.

 ## Functions

-Now, I'm going to talk about functions.
+Let's move on to functions.
 A function is a block of code which only runs when it is called.
-Let's define an empty function called registerBushcraftingRecipe.
+Let's define an empty function called `registerBushcraftingRecipe`.

 ``` lua
 local function registerBushcraftingRecipe()